robertyoung2/dublin-bus-journey-planner/README.md

 * If desired, line 35, DEBUG can be set to True.
 * ALLOWED_HOSTS on line 37 will need to be updated to include your local server IP 'http://127.0.0.1'.

+Further, as part of security during deployment, passwords and API keys have been removed from the settings.py file and place in a *.env* file.
+This will be provided with the submitted code, but will most likely be a hidden file in the directory.
+This .env is crucial for deployment and running of the code.

 Again, this can be quite an involved task, and the best advice for testing of the code and it's deployment would be to visit our hosted webpage at: https://dublinbus.city

+If you have any questions or concerns, please get in touch with Robert Young.